 *Academic Period can be semesters, trimesters, quarters or any other period of study such as a summer school session.
 The schools determine the academic periods.
 For schools that use clock or credit hours and do not have academic terms, the payment period may be treated as an academic period.

-If you don’t qualify for AOTC, there are other education benefits to consider such as the Lifetime Learning Credit and the Tuition and Fees Deduction.
-See Publication 970 ,Tax Benefits for EducationPDF, for more information on these and other education tax benefits.
+If you don’t qualify for AOTC, there are other education benefits to consider such as the Lifetime Learning Credit.
+See Publication 970 ,Tax Benefits for Education, for more information on these and other education tax benefits.

 Find AOTC educational videos: